-BTEC Nationals BTEC Nationals (2010) - registration dates
+BTEC Nationals BTEC Nationals (2010) - registration and certification dates

 Here’s the latest information about how long you can continue to register learners and claim certificates for the BTEC Nationals (2010 - QCF) qualifications.

-- BTEC Nationals in Children’s Care, Learning and Development (CCLD) - last registration date in Northern Ireland is 31 December 2019.
+- BTEC Nationals in Children’s Care, Learning and Development (CCLD) - will be extended for last registration 31 August 2021 in Northern Ireland only.

 Here to help

-Our Subject teams have created some short FAQs to explain what this means for planning, teaching and learning on BTEC Nationals (2010 - QCF).
+Our Subject teams have created some short FAQs to explain what this means for funding, planning, teaching and learning.